-Activities under this ESMP will be implemented by the BFL focal person, supervising engineer/staff, and a contractor that will employ workers as mentioned in the contract agreement.
 Activities under this ESMP will be implemented by the BFL focal person, supervising engineer, and a contractor.
-The budget for construction of Range Office cum residence, approach road, parking and compound development works is scheduled as per the BFL activity plan in the 4th year 2022.
-The budget for the activity as per the technical estimate prepared by the Dzongkhag Engineer is Nu.
-5.4 million.
+The budget for renovation/repair of Range Office Tsirangtoe and Beat Office, Sergithang is scheduled as per the BFL activity plan in the 6th year 2024.
+No separate budget for the ESS mitigation measure is required since the cost is part of the contract agreement with the contractor.

-• The budget for each of the activities is: (last section)
+The budget for each of the activities is: (last section)